celalaygar/Spring-Boot-2-3/README.md

     FOREIGN KEY (customer_id) REFERENCES customer (id) );
 ```
-How to use spring security. look at this `webConfigurationClass.java` on Spring-Boot-15-SpringSecurity-(Simple)-JPA-PostgreSQL/src/main/java/com/example/demo/   <br>
+How to use spring security and @Secured("..."). look at this `webConfigurationClass.java` on Spring-Boot-15-SpringSecurity-(Simple)-JPA-PostgreSQL/src/main/java/com/example/demo/   <br>
 You can use user and password to login when you run this project
 `webConfigurationClass.java`
 ```